Losing Weight Might Not Be Easy But it is No Mystery

 When you do eat meat, avoid fatty meat; that is more than 12% fat.
 When consuming poultry remove the skin, and grilling the meat will also help reduce the fat content you are consuming.

 Also, try eating meat that is rich in omega-3-fatty acids, like wild-caught salmon, sardines, anchovies, and cod.
 These oils are associated with good heart health and can lower your risk of developing diabetes later in life.
 If you do consume meat, choose lean turkey and chicken.
 But meat should only make up only 10% to 20$ of the plate.
 Remember, the main course should be the vegetables.
 Learn to rely mostly on plants as a protein source.

 Experiment With More Plant-Based Meals

 While most people are not willing to be entirely plant-based, we can all experiment with eating more vegetarian meals.
-Their are a ton of recipes on line.
+There are a ton of recipes online.
 Experiment, and consider taking a few days off from eating meat once or twice a week.
 For example, designate Monday, as a meatless day.
 Try new foods like tofu, tempeh.
-Or, try simple plant-based dishes made from legumes like lentils, soy beans, black beans and garbanzo.
+Or, try simple plant-based dishes made from legumes like lentils, soybeans, black beans and garbanzo.

-Their is a wide variety of wholesome foods that you can try that are entirely plant-based.
-These foods are rich in fiber, and loaded with nutrients like flavonoids and vitamin C .
-These nutrients help reduce inflammation, and support healthy blood-sugar levels and promote heart health.
+There is a wide variety of wholesome foods that you can try that are entirely plant-based.
+These foods are rich in fiber and loaded with nutrients like flavonoids and vitamin C. These nutrients help reduce inflammation, and support healthy blood sugar levels and promote heart health.